-"Well they wouldn't", looking at his confused face, she explained, "books on healing detail the ways in which a body may become injured, and include detailed explanations on the various dark curses and other types of magic that can be used.
+"Well they wouldn't", looking at his confused face, she elaborated further, "books centred on healing detail the various ways in which a body may become injured; this often includes detailed explanations on the various dark curses and objects that can be used to cause the injuries.
 It is because of this, that while they describe all of the good ways in which a body can be healed, most of the actually useful books are stored in the Restricted Section"

-"Yes, 'oh', however I can explain some of the basics of it to you.
+"'Oh' indeed, Mister Potter, however I can explain some of the basics of it to you.
 What do you know of our ability to measure magic?
-Tell me, do you know why we start schooling at eleven years old and why, in the Wizarding World, we become adults at seventeen, instead of the former sixteen, or the muggles' current eighteen?"
+In fact, tell me, do you know why we start schooling at eleven years old and why, in the Wizarding World, we become adults at seventeen, instead of the former sixteen, or the muggles' current eighteen?"

-"No, well not many people ever bother to learn", she shook her head softly, "very well then, magic, as I'm sure you're well aware of, surrounds us all, it surrounds everything and anything that exists, and even the least gifted witches and wizards are able to manipulate the magic in their environment to achieve a desired, or undesired, result, but in order to do that, magic has to be able to flow through them.
+"No, well not very many people ever bother to learn", she shook her head softly, "very well then, magic, as I'm sure you're well aware of, surrounds us all, it surrounds everything and anything that exists, and even the least gifted witches and wizards are able to manipulate the magic in their environment to achieve a desired, or undesired, result, but in order to do that, magic has to be able to flow through them in a great capacity.
 Are you with me so far?"

 "Yes Madame Pomfrey"

 "Good.
 Now, all magical beings have what we refer to as a magical core, the size of which varies from person to person.
 Now, this is not a physical thing within yourself, some extra space, but rather refers your body's own ability to process the magic surrounding it.
-At the time you are born, your core size is registered and noted down.
-Anyone who scores less than two thousand Myrddins is declared a squib, if they are born to magical parents, or simply a muggle if they are not"
+At the time you are born, your core capacity is registered and noted down; anyone who scores less than two thousand Myrddins is declared to be a squib, if they are born to magical parents, or simply a muggle if they are not"

 "What's a Myrddin?"

 "That is a good question Mister Potter.
 Now, there are two major measurements here that you should be aware of - the first of which is the Myrddin.
-A Myrddin is what we define one unit of magical power to be, and these units flow through us, filling our magical cores if you will.
-To explain it in basic terms, it is the unit of measurement for the amount of magic a cell of your body can contain", seeing his eyes glaze over slightly, she decided to focus on her overall point, rather than trying to explain advanced medicine, "anyway, this is what allow us to cast our spells, and the maximum number of Myrddins we can hold in our own cores is what makes up our core size, and determines our Myrddin Count, and the rate at which are able to allow our bodies to refill our stored magic is what makes up a Morgana, or it may also be called a Fay, and our Morgana Rate or Fay Rate is measured by how quickly one can replenish their Myrddin Count, and as such, we give the Fay Rate as either a ratio, or a number against one minute.
+One Myrddin, is what we define to be one unit of magical power; these 'units' are what flow through us, 'filling' our magical cores if you will.
+To explain it in basic terms, it is the unit of measurement for the amount of magic a cell of your body can contain", seeing his eyes glaze over slightly, she decided to focus on her overall point, rather than trying to explain advanced medicine, "anyway, this is what allow us to cast our spells, use our potions and the maximum number of Myrddins we can hold in our own cores is what makes up our core size, and determines our Myrddin Count; the rate at which are able to allow our bodies to refill our stored magic is what makes up a Morgana, or it may also be called a Fay, and our Morgana Rate or Fay Rate is measured by how quickly one can replenish their Myrddin Count from depletion to maximum; as such, we give the Fay Rate as either a ratio, or a number against one minute.
 Do you understand me so far?"

 "I think so"

 "Okay then.
-Now on Halloween, by lifting that troll's club you expended more magic than you ever had before, doing so caused a great stress on your body's magic reserves, nearly completely depleting your magical core, which in turn drained you.
-The reason I insisted that you rest, is so that while you were sleeping, and therefore expending less energy, your body could focus on assisting in the refill of your core, thus slightly speeding up the process"
+Now on Halloween, by lifting that troll's club you expended more magic than your body ever had before, doing so caused a great stress on your body's magic reserves, nearly completely depleting your magical core, which in turn drained you physically.
+The reason I insisted that you rest, is so that while you were sleeping, your body was expending less energy, and therefore it could focus on assisting in the refill of your core, slightly speeding up the recovery process"

 "Now, back to the idea of schooling.
-The reason we start at eleven, is that at roughly eleven years old is roughly the time that our cores start to fluctuate and grow, doing so at a yearly rate of roughly two to one, which basically means that from ages eleven to seventeen, your core roughly doubles in size every year, until it eventually settles and you become an adult magician.
-A naturally weaker witch or wizard will start off with a count of, let's say, two thousand Myrddins, at the end of their first year it will be four thousand, at the end of their second year it will be eight thousand and so on and so forth, until they graduate, when their count will have been upped to around two hundred and fifty-six thousand, which is a generally low score for an adult, but still a not unacceptable score.
+The reason we start at eleven, is that eleven years old is roughly the time that our cores start to fluctuate and grow, slowly expanding at a yearly rate of roughly two to one, which basically means that from ages eleven to seventeen, your core roughly doubles in size every year.
+Eventually it settles, and you become an adult magician.
+A naturally weaker witch or wizard will start off with a count of, let's say the minimum, so around two thousand Myrddins, at the end of their first year it will be around four thousand, at the end of their second year it will be eight thousand and so on and so forth, until they graduate, when their count will have been upped to around two hundred and fifty-six thousand, which is a generally low score for an adult, but not unacceptable.
 A much more naturally gifted witch or wizard for example, may start their schooling with a Myrddin Rating of, let's say a very strong five thousand, and therefore finish with a count of around six hundred and forty thousand, which is an extremely impressive number.
 Do you understand me?"